 Thanks to The Bubble Hour episode interviewing the director and daughter of the documentary My Name Was Bette: The Life And Death Of An Alcoholic, Sherri VandenAkker.

 Maybe this will ward off the routine.
 I have to remember drinking didn't really relieve my cycles of boredom with life.
-My fear of facing boredom and doing something about it is one of the many reasons I drank-not to make any other decisions about what to do.
-That's what is boring.
+My fear of facing boredom and doing something about it is one of the many reasons I drank, drinking made it possible to not to make any other decisions about what to do.
 Drinking lacks imagination.
 Drinking reduces problem solving.
 Drinking is lazy.